 Legal Aid Society services are free and confidential.
 Please call our Hotline in order to determine whether you are eligible for our services.
 We are here to help all employees of Palm Beach County, regardless of immigration status.

 In cases where the Legal Aid Society is unable to assist you directly, every effort will be made to refer you to the appropriate agency, organization or private attorney for assistance with your claim for wages.

-To download a copy of Legal Aid’s Wage Theft brochure in English, click here.
+To download a copy of Legal Aid’s Wage Dispute Project brochure in English, click here.

-To download a copy of Legal Aid’s Wage Theft brochure in Spanish, click here.
+To download a copy of Legal Aid’s Wage Dispute Project brochure in Spanish, click here.

-To download a copy of Legal Aid’s Wage Theft brochure in Haitian Creole, click here.
+To download a copy of Legal Aid’s Wage Dispute Project brochure in Haitian Creole, click here.